jyy009/task-list-vite/README.md

 In contrast, if I didn't validate the user input and directly passed it to a method like `findOneAndDelete()`, malicious inputs e.g., `{"$ne":null}` can manipulate the query and delete documents where any field is not equal to 'null', which is any document.

+For the POST endpoints, I used `express-validator` to validate and sanitize the structure of the requests before it reaches the database.
+Ensuring the data is checked against certain rules before it reaches the route handler will prevent malicious input reaching the database while also validation the user input.

+The task and project schema's are also validated to ensure that the data is validated when saving the data to the database.
+Using the middleware and schema validation provides extra security against malicious input and malformed data.

 2. Identification and Authentication Failures

 The app does not require the user to log in to use it.
 This poses serious vulnerabilities, e.g.: